 NOSCDC Scholarship Program

 Each year NOSCDC awards merit-based scholarships to high school graduating seniors and military spouses living in the National Capitol Region.
-Our 2018 Scholarship application period is now open through April 1, 2018.
-Please see our Scholarship Application links below:
+Our 2018 Scholarship application period is now closed.
+Please check back later in the year for our 2019 Scholarship Applications.

 To learn more about the NOSCDC Scholarship Program please contact email@example.com.

 In 2018, NOSCDC was able to donate $26,000 to charities benefiting the military community.
 We are not accepting applications at this time but please check back later in the year for our 2019 Grant Applications.

 To learn more about the NOSCDC Charitable Grant please contact firstname.lastname@example.org.